roastedpork/hololens-rosbridge/README.md

 }
 ```

-Currently, most of `std_msgs` and `geometry_msgs` have been implemented. more will be included in the future if necessary.
+Currently, most of `std_msgs` and `geometry_msgs` have been implemented.
+More will be included in the future if necessary.
 # Custom Messages

 Custom messages are required to inherit the `IRosClassInterface` interface: